Vita & Contact

 “Remembering Rollett and Debunking Shapiro (Again)” (July 13, 2016, rev. 2021) (on the Shakespeare Oxford Fellowship website)

-“An Inside Account of a Very Canadian Revolution,” reviewing Barry L. Strayer, Canada’s Constitutional Revolution (University of Alberta Press, 2013), H-Net Reviews in the Humanities & Social Sciences (2014)
+Book Review: “An Inside Account of a Very Canadian Revolution,” Barry L. Strayer, Canada’s Constitutional Revolution (University of Alberta Press, 2013), H-Net Reviews in the Humanities & Social Sciences (2014)

 “A Personal Perspective on Marriage, Time, Space, Uncertainty, and the Law,” 2011 Michigan State Law Review 229 (2011) (SSRN)